Sebastiannnnnn/eslint-plugin-scss-import-last/README.md

 # eslint-plugin-scss-import-last

 Rule to sort scss imports, so they're the last ones with one empty line before them.
 Any other empty lines between imports will be deleted.
+Currently, no support for mixed imports and exports.

 ## Usage